eai6/FloralArea_Web/README.md

 4️⃣ Christina M. Grozinger
 Department of Entomology, Center for Pollinator Research, Huck Institutes of the Life Sciences, Penn State University, University Park, PA

+## License

+This project is licensed under the [Polyform Noncommercial License 1.0.0](./LICENSE).
+It is free to use, modify, and share **for research and other non-commercial purposes**.

+**Commercial use is not permitted under this license.**
+Commercial users must obtain a separate license from the copyright holder.
+For commercial licensing inquiries, please contact: eai6@psu.edu or cmg25@psu.edu